 How to serve Gluten Free Focaccia Bread

-Since this no-knead focaccia is on the thicker side, you can also slice it in half and use it for making sandwiches.
+Since this no-knead focaccia is thicker, you can also slice it in half and use it as sandwich bread.
 It makes a wonderful addition to bread baskets.
 Serve it along with soups, salads, or your main dish.
 Focaccias pairs best with white wines such as Gavi, Sauvignon Blanc, Chardonnay, and Champagne.
 Light Red Wines, such as Beaujolais, Pinot Noir, and Lambrusco work great as well.
 So any dishes you would serve with those wines would work with focaccia.

 What to do with leftover Focaccia